Main Captcha Now Top

 Then, when the Properties window opens, select the Shortcut tab check if something new has been added in Target after .exe.
 If you detect anything, make sure that you remove it.

-When Internet Explorer is open, click
+When Internet Explorer is open, click and open Manage Add-ons.

 In the add-ons list, Disable any entries that you think could stay behind your browsing disturbance.